Siddyboy/food-recipes/christmas-pudding-easy.md

 Recipe for Christmas Pudding used for Stir-Up Sunday 2023.

-Preparation time: None.
+Preparation time: 2 hrs and 45 mins - 3 hrs, including steaming.

-Cooking time: over 2 hours.
-Serves: Makes 12 puddings in 0.6 L basins
+Serves: 8 - 10 (see notes)

 ## Ingredients